jordi-pujol/wwanHotspot/README.md

    ```
    /etc/init.d/wwanHotspot scan
    ```
-After changing the config file we must not reload the Daemon because reload is automatic if we update the config file while the daemon is running.
+After changing the config file we must not reload the daemon because reload is automatic if we update the config file while wwanHotspot is running.
    ```
    /etc/init.d/wwanHotspot reload # not required
    ```